a-martyn/ISL-python/README.md

 To run these notebooks:

 1. [Install Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html).
-I reccomend doing this via annaconda and conda method which ensure that python package versions play nicely together.
+I recommend doing this via Annaconda/Conda method which ensure that python package versions play nicely together.
 2. `cd` to this repo
-3. Run `jupyter notebook` to run the jupyter server locally on your machine.
+3. Run `jupyter notebook` to run the Jupyter server locally on your machine.
 It should launch in your browser.
 4. In the Jupyter browser app, navigate to the notebook you'd like to explore.